Happy Halloween: A Spooky Look at Bats and Housing Development

 Q: What if you had found bats in the adobe?

 A: Then we figure out a way to exclude the bat from returning if it is a solitary roosting bat.
 We wouldn’t disturb a maternity colony.
-We would wait until all the young were flying and then try to seal up he building after they left in September, but we would need to get permission from CDFW to do this.
+We would wait until all the young were flying and then try to seal up the building after they left in September.
+However, we would need to get permission from CDFW to do this.
 Maternity colonies are protected by CEQA.

 Q: Why do we care about bats on the WV site and other sites all over?